ARM-software/armnn/samples/ObjectDetection/Readme.md

 * BUILD_UNIT_TESTS -  set to `1` to build tests.
 Additionally to the main application, `object_detection_example-tests`
 unit tests executable will be created.

+* For the Delegate file mode:
+* USE_ARMNN_DELEGATE - set to True to build the application with Tflite and delegate file mode. default is False.
+* TFLITE_LIB_ROOT - point to the custom location of Tflite lib
+* TENSORFLOW_ROOT - point to the custom location of Tensorflow root directory
+* FLATBUFFERS_ROOT - point to the custom location of Flatbuffers root directory

 ### Native Build
 To build this application on a host platform, firstly ensure that required dependencies are installed:
 For example, for raspberry PI: